Bug report #13779

 In the project you attached what I see in the layers panel is the exact representation of the point symbols as you defined in the vector properties, no corruption.
 There are two symbology classes that are a represented by a circle and a wide cross, in the legend you can partially see this cross (its width is full, its hight is not because there no enough vertical space).

-#4 Updated by Alexander Novoselov about 5 years ago
+#4 Updated by Alexander Novoselov over 5 years ago

 - File qq2.tar.bz2 added